proteneer/terran/README.md

 The algorithm has the following properties:

 1) It will not oversplit dense clusters, though it certainly may undersplit.
-2) It runs in O(kDN) time, where k is the instrinsic number of clusters, D is the number of dimensions.
+2) It runs in O(k(D+N)) time, where k is the instrinsic number of clusters, D is the number of dimensions.

 <h2>Requirements</h2>